Beechdale, Nottingham

-Beechdale is suburban area in the City of Nottingham.
-The area is located roughly 2.2 mi from the City Centre and surrounding areas include Bilborough to the west, Aspley to the north, Radford to the east and Wollaton to the south.
+Beechdale is suburban area in the Nottingham.
+The area is located roughly 2.2 mi from the city centre and surrounding areas include Bilborough to the west, Aspley to the north, Radford to the east and Wollaton to the south.
 At the 2001 Census, the area had a population of 5,537.

 Facilities

 Most facilities in Beechdale are located on Hollington Road and Beechdale Road.
 Facilities include a LloydsPharmacy, a Premier Convenience Store, a surgeon as well as a barbershop, a pub known as 'The Beechdale', a Texaco petrol station and a motorcycle school.

 There are many schools in the Beechdale area, including the Bluecoat Beechdale Academy located off Harvey Road and Glenbrook Crescent, the Trinity Catholic School located off Beechdale Road and The Oakfield School and Sports College located next to Wigman Road as well as other primary and secondary schools in the area.

 Previous facilities included the Beechdale Swimming Centre and the Hoods Hideout Soft Play which was known as Beechdale Baths.
 The centre opened in the 1970s, and was the swimming centre where Rebecca Adlington spent her training.
 The centre closed down in August 2015 as the council opened the Harvey Hadden Sports Village in Bilborough, and the centre was eventually demolished in early 2017.

 Other facilities in the area included a post office, a community centre and a day centre located off Ambergate Road, as well as a small bowling alley located off Beechdale Road.